shreyask-1/trading-bot/README.md

   removed and replaced by fresh analysis instead of living in the morning prompt indefinitely.
 Known-stale ideas also use a 30-minute retry cooldown (`STALE_QUEUE_RETRY_COOLDOWN_MINUTES`) so repeated after-hours data gaps do not burn Gemini calls every two minutes.
+Cooldown timestamps are stored separately in `data/stale_queue_cooldowns.json`, and each run prints a source build fingerprint for deployment verification.
 - **Turnover/friction budget** (`MAX_DAILY_TURNOVER_PCT`, default 50%):
   limits submitted buy and non-protective-sell notional per Eastern day so churn cannot spend the edge on spread/slippage.
 Stops, hard loss caps,